bekkayya/session_manager/README.md

 - sometimes gradio dropdowns have a different entry ticked than selected
   - manual solution: select something else and return to force an update
 - currently only designed for the default page, notebook might work somewhat, chat probably not at all
+- ui refresh code is clunky in parts mostly because I'm unfamiliar with gradio
-- autosaving and manual checkpointing bump into undefined gradio behavior and can lag behind by several tokens
+- autosaving and manual checkpointing can lag behind by several tokens
 - checkpointing at the very start before any generation often captures nothing, not much to be done about that